 In our state (Washington), homeschoolers use their ‘letter of intent’ to qualify as educators.

-On the flip side student discounts are common on entertainment and sightseeing.
+On the flip side, student discounts are common for entertainment and sightseeing.

-Adults taking a continuing ed class qualify as students.
+Adults taking continuing ed class qualify as students.
 Keep that student body ID handy.

 Where to look for discounts on food and entertainment

 These 10 places to look for discounts apply to everyone.

 It’s a matter of being aware, doing a little research, and asking.